 Lines can be long, often exceeding two hours, so purchase a skip-the-line ticket to spend less time waiting and more time exploring the Versailles Palace and Gardens.
-Various combo tours include skip-the-line entry at both the Eiffel Tower and the Louvre museum and a Versailles Palace tour, allowing travelers to maximize their time in Paris.
+Various combo tours include skip-the-line entry at both the Eiffel Tower and the Louvre museum and a Versailles Palace tour, allowing you to maximize your time in Paris.
 History buffs should consider a private tour for tailored insight into the residence's history, particularly Marie Antoinette's exile in the Grand Trianon and Petit Trianon, while active travelers can tour Versailles by bike to cover more ground in less time.
-On a full-day tour, fans of Impressionist art can combine Versailles with a visit to Giverny, the village that inspired the water lily paintings.
+On a full-day tour, fans of Impressionist art can combine Versailles with a visit to Giverny, the village that inspired Claude Monet's water lily paintings.

-The majority of tours from Paris include hotel pickup and drop-off.
+- The majority of tours from Paris include hotel pickup and drop-off.

-Select a tour that combines round-trip transport with an audio guide for a self-guided experience.
+- Select a tour that combines round-trip transport with an audio guide for a self-guided experience.

-The palace is located in the small township of Versailles, 13 miles (21 km) outside of Paris, and is easy to reach by train.
-Catch RER C from Paris to Versailles Rive Gauche station, only a 10-minute walk away from the palace.
-You can also catch the SNCF train from Paris Montparnasse station to Versailles Chantiers or from Paris Saint Lazare to Versailles Rive Droite station.
+The palace is set in the small township of Versailles, 13 miles (21 km) outside of Paris, and is easy to reach by train.
+Catch RER C from Paris to Versailles Rive Gauche station, only a 10-minute walk from the palace.
+You can also catch the SNCF train from Paris Montparnasse station to Versailles Chantiers or from Paris Saint Lazare to Versailles Rive Droite station.When to Get There

 At night, when the palace lights are illuminated and the sun has set, the gardens' Musical Fountains are at their most magical.
 Visit the Versailles Gardens on a Saturday evening between June 17 and September 16 to see a particularly special fountain performance crowned with a fireworks display.